mohammadaliawan/RB130/2nd_pass/notes_blocks.md

 ```

 ### What is the sequence of code execution in the below code?
 Explain with line numbers.
-Also, differentiate between what consitutes the method implementation and what constitutes the method invocation.
+Also, differentiate between what consitutes the method implementation and what constitutes the mLLethod invocation.

 ```ruby
 def say(words)